-- Significant influence: where Company A owns anywhere between 20% and 50% of equity of Company B, it has significant influence over Company B and is required to account for investment in Company B using the equity method.
+- Significant influence: where Company A owns anywhere between 20% and 50% of equity of Company B, it has significant influence over Company B and is required to account for investments in Company B using the equity method.

 - No controlling interest and no significant influence: if Company A owns less than 20% of Company B’s equity, neither consolidation nor equity method is required.

-- 1 January 2015: obtained 60% holding in Dots, Inc. for $300 million.
+- 1 January 20X9: obtained 60% holding in Dots, Inc. for $300 million.

-- 30 June 2015: sold the equity mutual fund investment made on 1 March 2015 for $60 million.
+- 30 June 20X9: sold the equity mutual fund investment made on 1 March 20X9 for $60 million.

-- 1 September 2015: obtained 35% holding for $320 in Fiber, Inc.
+- 1 September 20X9: obtained 35% holding for $320 in Fiber, Inc.

-At the year end, i.e. 31 December 2015, investment in Dots, Inc. dropped to $290 million, investment in Air, Inc. rose to $500 million while investment in Fiber, Inc. was valued at $350 million.
-The company earned dividends of $2 million from Dots, Inc., nothing from Air, Inc., nothing from the equity mutual fund and nothing from Fiber, Inc. Fiber, Inc. net income for financial year 2015 amounted to $15 million.
+At the year end, i.e. 31 December 20X9, investment in Dots, Inc. dropped to $290 million, investment in Air, Inc. rose to $500 million while investment in Fiber, Inc. was valued at $350 million.
+The company earned dividends of $2 million from Dots, Inc., nothing from Air, Inc., nothing from the equity mutual fund and nothing from Fiber, Inc. Fiber, Inc. net income for financial year 20X9 amounted to $15 million.

-Classify the above investments into different traditional investment categories and outline the accounting treatment of related gains or losses.
+Classify the above investments into different investment categories and outline the accounting treatment of related gains or losses.

-- The 60% holding in Dots, Inc. should be consolidated in financial statements of Flow, Inc.
+- The 60% holding in Dots, Inc. should be consolidated in financial statements of Flow, Inc. because it represents control.